Step 2: Preparing for an investigation

 - grievance or disciplinary cases – inviting an employee to an investigation meeting

 An investigation can be stressful for the employee in either disciplinary or grievance cases.
-It’s a good idea for employers to consider the health and wellbeing of the employee and offer support where needed.
+It’s important for employers to consider the wellbeing and mental health of their employees and offer support where needed.